Differentially Private Synthetic Heavy-tailed Data: Synthetic Data via the KNG Mechanism

 \section{Synthetic Data via the KNG Mechanism}

+In this section, we present two algorithms based on KNG for producing DP quantiles, which in turn will help us produce DP synthetic data.

-As the original KNG mechanism estimates each quantile separately, it is very likely to encounter crossing problems, such as having a \nth{90} quantile that is lower than an \nth{85} quantile.
-In addition, the lack of data at the upper quantiles can make it more difficult to estimate individually fitted quantile curves \citep{bondell2010noncrossing}.
-This issue can result in the loss of the heavy-tailed characteristic and unstable performance of synthetic data.
+Originally proposed KNG mechanism estimates each quantile separately, and thus it is prone to encounter crossing problems, such as having a \nth{35} quantile that is lower than an \nth{25} quantile, as discussed above.
+The lack of data at the upper quantiles makes it even more difficult to estimate individually fitted quantile curves without violating the implicit monotonicity of quantile regression.
+This issue can potentially lead to unstable estimations in the upper tails and consequently low synthetic data utility.

-Independently estimating each quantile is not the most efficient way to use the privacy budget.
+Furthermore, independently estimating each quantile is not the most efficient way to use the privacy budget.
 More specifically, we need to spend a fraction of the budget on each quantile we want to estimate.
 The lack of data and the amount of noise added may require more privacy budget to get reasonable estimates.
-In other words, a substantial utility budget may be required to achieve an acceptable accuracy for a large dataset with many variables using a grid of quantiles.
+In other words, a substantial utility budget may be required to achieve acceptable accuracy for a large dataset with many variables using a grid of quantiles.
 Therefore, it is necessary to find a solution to incorporate the information on characteristics of the data obtained through previously estimated quantiles, which are likely to be similar.
 Exploiting information from neighboring quantiles can help ensure more efficient privacy budget usage while still enhancing the stability and closeness to the truth of the synthetic data.

 To avoid crossing quantiles in the non-private quantile regression setting, \citet{koenker1984note} suggested imposing equality constraints on the slopes.
-Instead of estimating both intercepts and slopes for each of $m$ quantiles, it is only necessary to find one slope and $m$ different intercepts.
+Instead of estimating both intercepts and slopes for each of the $m$ quantiles, it is only necessary to find one slope and $m$ different intercepts.
 With $\hat{\beta}_1$ as the intercept and $\hat{\beta}_k$, $k \ge 2$ as the slopes, this constraint can be expressed as: